“Fossil shrinks the size and lowers the price for the Gen 5E smartwatch, but ends up with something that's not quite special enough to excite.”

 The Fossil Gen 5E looks great on my wrist, is for the most part is speedy and pleasant to use, and is cheaper and more versatile in size and design than the regular Gen 5 smartwatch.
 However it’s lacking a purpose, as it’s not well-equipped enough to be a serious fitness tracker, and the hardware is old, which hurts its desirability and overall longevity.
 Its defining feature is solid quality for the money, now that discounts have brought it well under $200.

-Theis a good smartwatch — Wear OS’s notification issues aside — but it’s rather ordinary, and there are inevitably more smartwatches with the new Snapdragon Wear 4100 processor inside on the horizon, and it’s worth waiting for them rather than settling for this one.
+The Fossil Gen 5E is a good smartwatch — Wear OS’s notification issues aside — but it’s rather ordinary, and there are inevitably more smartwatches with the new Snapdragon Wear 4100 processor inside on the horizon, and it’s worth waiting for them rather than settling for this one.

 Is there a better alternative?